Lapin0t/grothendieck-cern/README.md

 intention, their starting theme, was to develop biotechnologies which would allow, with extremely rudimentary means that don't call on the industrial and technological hyperstructure, to create artificial ecosystems highly productive in food.
-Technological means in the ordinary sense, such as the introduction of a continuous source of energy (electricity), or the supply of food by chemical industries (the fertilizers or feed for livestock or fish), can be replaced by a sophisticated and comprehensive knowledge of the natural phenomena within these artificial ecosystems.
+Technological means in the ordinary sense---such as the introduction of a continuous source of energy (electricity), or the supply of food by chemical industries (the fertilizers or feed for livestock or fish)---can be replaced by a sophisticated and comprehensive knowledge of the natural phenomena within these artificial ecosystems.
 To achieve this, they convinced themselves that this could not be achieved within existing academic structures.
 In fact, it